 This page provides public access to the first data release of the LoTSS Deep Fields.
 These are deep LOFAR pointings in three well-studied extragalactic fields: Elais-N1 (16:11:00 +55:00:00), Lockman Hole (10:47:00 +58:05:00), and Boötes (14:32:00 +34:30:00).
-Each pointing covers around 20 square degrees, reaching rms depths in the central regions of about 19, 25 and 36 μJy/bm, respectively.
+Each pointing covers around 20 square degrees, reaching rms depths in the central regions of about 19, 25 and 36 μJy/bm, respectively at central frequencies at or near 144 MHz (check papers for details).
 The data release also includes multi-wavelength data over the central sky areas, together with source-associated and cross-matched catalogues over the central ~10 square degree region of each field with the highest quality multi-wavelength data.
 The radio datasets for Bootes and Lockman are described by Tasse et al. (2021) and Elais-N1 is described by Sabater et al. (2021).
 The multi-wavelength data, source association and cross-matching are described by Kondapally et al. (2021), with corresponding photometric redshifts described by Duncan et al. (2021).

 From this page you may follow links to:

 - Press release details, supplementary images and video